Once upon a time, I went to a beautiful, tropical resort with a man I was dating. It was the ideal spot for a relaxing, romantic vacation.

 - Window Sill

-- Buttons (for the overhead light, the seat recline, etc.)
+- Buttons (for the overhead light, the air, the seat recline, etc.)

 - Door & toilet handle in the bathroom

 Other ways to stay healthy during air travel:

 - Wear shoes, socks or slippers when walking around the plane – NEVER walk barefoot (especially in the bathroom!)